sage-code/maj/basic.md

 Next examples show how to use interrogative prepositions:

 * ke magu'fu tu  ?  = what are you going to eat ?
-* ki seru'pa ibi ?  = who was there?
+* ki seru'pa ybi ?  = who was there?
 * ku seru'so tu  ?  = how are you ?
 * ka magu'fu tu  ?  = you have not eaten ?